Don’t Miss These 7 Recordkeeping Requirements for FMLA Compliance

 7. Medical Records

 All medical records pertaining to FMLA leave must be kept and maintained.
-However, it is important for employers to keep employee medical records separate from other personnel files.
-Medical records include FMLA certifications, recertifications, and medical histories or employees or their family members.
+However, it is important for employers to keep employee medical records separate from other personnel files due to the sensitive nature of these documents.

 Simplify HR management today.